 Imagine marrying the one you love most with waves crashing in the background, squishy sand under your feet, sunshine on your skin, and clean, crisp coastal air in your lungs.
 Beach weddings are undeniably romantic and, luckily, not too hard to pull off.
-We plan elopements, small ceremonies and vow renewals in Hawaii, California, Georgia or any other beachy destination in the world that suits your ceremony.
+We plan elopements, small ceremonies, and renewal of wedding vows in Hawaii, California, Georgia or any other beachy destination in the world that suits your ceremony.

-Hawaii ceremonies are super special, in large part due to the fact that our team of island officiants go above and beyond to make each elopement memorable.
+Our Hawaii elopement packages and ceremonies are super special, in large part due to the fact that our team of island officiants go above and beyond to make each elopement memorable.
 While not by any means required, many couples opt to include elements of traditional Hawaiian wedding ceremonies in their elopement, like a lei exchange ceremony.

 The lei has a very special place in Hawaiian culture and is a significant symbol in important life occasions.
 Leis represent unity, beauty, and completeness.
-Each officiant has their own unique twist on the exchange ceremony, but typically each partner places a lei around the other’s neck, which symbolizes the coming together of your separate elements into a whole that is greater than the sum of its parts.
-It’s a truly beautiful moment that will surely become one of many beautiful memories of your wedding day.
+Each officiant has their own unique twist on the elopement wedding ceremony, but typically each partner places a lei around the other’s neck, which symbolizes the coming together of your separate elements into a whole that is greater than the sum of its parts.
+It’s a truly beautiful moment that will surely become one of many beautiful memories from your intimate wedding day.

 Georgia might not be what first comes to mind when you think of a beach wedding, but it definitely shouldn’t be overlooked.
 Georgia’s coastline spans roughly 110 miles and is dotted with islands that are full of wildlife and clean beaches.
 Just outside of Savannah lies Tybee Island, which is hands down one of our favorite places for a beach elopement.